sgovindaswamy/Projects-R-/README.md

 Prediction of customer churn

 # Feature selection
-Correlation plot was generated to identify the if there is linear relationship between the variables.
+Correlation plot was generated to identify if there is linear relationship between the variables.
 The independent variables didn't show any significant correlation with the dependent variable ( Churn ).

 # Model
 #Logistic regression